icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 #### DSL Program Synthesis

 * [pix2code: Generating Code from a Graphical User Interface Screenshot](https://dl.acm.org/doi/abs/10.1145/3220134.3220135) - ***ACM SIGCHI Symposium on Engineering Interactive Computing Systems***, 2018. [[All Versions](https://scholar.google.com/scholar?cluster=8296741513177971931&as_sdt=0,5)]. [[Code](https://github.com/tonybeltramelli/pix2code)]. [[Website](https://uizard.io/research/)].
 This paper shows that deep learning methods can be leveraged to train a model end-to-end to automatically reverse engineer user interfaces and generate code from a single input image with over 77% of accuracy for three different platforms (i.e. iOS, Android and web-based technologies).

+* [Learning to Infer Graphics Programs from Hand-Drawn Images](https://proceedings.neurips.cc/paper/2018/hash/6788076842014c83cedadbe6b0ba0314-Abstract.html) - ***NeurIPS'18***, 2018. [[All Versions](https://scholar.google.com/scholar?cluster=14065112485794121024&as_sdt=0,5)].
+The method learns a model that uses program synthesis techniques to recover a graphics program from drawing primitives.
+These programs have constructs like variable bindings, iterative loops, or simple kinds of conditionals.
+With a graphics program in hand, we can correct errors made by the deep network and extrapolate drawings.